rfw5077/MDLZ-Pallet-Simulation/README.md

   * US Plants are the only upstream nodes participating in the pallet exchange program.
 Any and all pallets that are eligible to return will be sent to these upstream nodes only.

 There is one return process for each US Plant's upstream node: <br>
-*dsd_return_richmond* - Process that returns excess pallets in DSD locations back to Richmond Bakery *dsd_return_portland* - Process that returns excess pallets in DSD locations back to Portland Bakery *dsd_return_chicago* - Process that returns excess pallets in DSD locations back to Chicago Bakery *dsd_return_naperville* - Process that returns excess pallets in DSD locations back to Naperville Bakery
+*dsd_return_richmond* - Process that returns excess pallets in DSD locations back to Richmond Bakery <br>
+*dsd_return_portland* - Process that returns excess pallets in DSD locations back to Portland Bakery <br>
+*dsd_return_chicago* - Process that returns excess pallets in DSD locations back to Chicago Bakery <br>
+*dsd_return_naperville* - Process that returns excess pallets in DSD locations back to Naperville Bakery

 ## Data